Jb799/Wasmpot/server_config/README.md

 - SSH-key = the SSH public key (find in /root/.ssh/id_rsa.pub from the Proxmox server)
 - Ensure DHCP (IPv4) is checked.

-## Admin VM Setup
+## Admin VM Setup 🚀

-1. Create an admin VM.
-2. Upload id_rsa and id_rsa.pub from the Proxmox server to /home/ubuntu in the VM.
+1. Upload id_rsa and id_rsa.pub from the Proxmox server to /home/ubuntu in the VM.
-3. Modify k3s.sh:
+2. Modify Get_ready_honeypot.sh:
-3.1 Get the IP of each VM and adjust worker and master configurations.
+3. Get the IP of each VM and adjust worker and master configurations.
-3.2 Be cautious with the LoadBalancer IP range and modify it if necessary.
+4. Be cautious with the LoadBalancer IP range and modify it if necessary.
-4. Upload and execute k3s.sh in /home/ubuntu.
+5. Upload and execute Get_ready_honeypot.sh in /home/ubuntu.

-## Useful Commands
+## Useful Commands 💡

 * kubectl get nodes: Show nodes.
 * kubectl get pods: Show pods.

-## Helm & Rancher Installation

-* Refer to helm.sh and execute it on the admin VM.

-## Kata Installation for k3s

-* Refer to kata.sh and execute it on the admin VM.
+## Open a firecracker vm

+1. Execute Get_ready_firecracker.sh
+2. In a new terminal execute Set_up_vm.sh

+## Deploy the honeypot 🚀

+1. Deploy wasi_service.yaml & actix_service.yaml with rancher
+2. Use the following command in the vm admin : kubectl apply -f /home/ubuntu/actix_deployment.yaml kubectl apply -f /home/ubuntu/wasi_deployment.yaml